R&D Tax Credits: What Does "Technological Or Scientific Uncertainty" Actually Mean?

 "Scientific or technological uncertainty exists when knowledge of whether something is scientifically possible or technologically feasible, or how to achieve it in practice, is not readily available or deducible by a competent professional working in the field.”

 Additionally, the knowledge or information must not already be available in the public domain.
-Again, our team are happy to discuss this with you and how it relates to your project where required.
+Our team are happy to discuss this with you and how it relates to your project where required.

 The clarity test